 - Participate during at least 90% of the course

-- Participate actively in the group
+- Prepare for and actively participate in the group work

 Who may participate